DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

  <p></p>

 To make the estimate more robust a double Q-Learning algorithm can be used.
-Where we select the best action using  on set of parameters *w*, but evaluate it using a different set of parameters *w'* (fig. 3.3).
+Where we select the best action using  on set of parameters *w*, but evaluate it using a different set of parameters *w'*, see figure below.
 It's basically like having two separate function approximations that must agree on the best action.
 If *w* pick an action that is according to *w'*, then the Q-value returned is not that high.
 In the long run, this prevents the algorithm from propagating incidental high rewards that may have been obtained by chance and don't reflect long-term returns.<br />
 Where do we get the second set of parameters from?
 In the original formulation of Double Q-Learning, you would basically maintain two value functions